ShreyasJenner/media-player/README.md

 Attempt to implement media player

 # To-DO:
-- Clean up mp3_player.c file
+- sort the file list returned by search tree in order of parent folder and track number